 Anas: The Anas, referring to a series of memoranda that Jefferson kept during the 1790s.
 Although Jefferson himself neither referred to these memoranda as the "Anas" nor kept them together, they have historically been treated as a cohesive group of documents and published together, most notably in Franklin B. Sawvel, (ed.), The Complete Anas of Thomas Jefferson (New York: Round Table Press, 1903).
-The Anas were also published in the Washington, Ford and Lipscomb-Bergh editions of Jefferson's writings.
-The Princeton Papers of Thomas Jefferson are publishing the Anas documents individually, in chronological order with Jefferson's other letters.
+The Anas were also published in the Washington, Ford and Lipscomb-Bergh editions of Jefferson's writings (see above).
+The Princeton Papers of Thomas Jefferson are publishing the Anas documents individually, in chronological order with Jefferson's correspondence.
 The first of these documents appears in volume 22, along with an editorial note explaining Princeton's treatment of the Anas.
 The Anas, along with more than 700 other documents from his tenure as Secretary of State (1790-1793) are available at http://www.jefferson3volumes.org.